-The glamorously deco hotel appears in two Neil Jordan films – Mona Lisa and his adaptation of Graham Greene’s The End Of The Affair – as well as appearing as a restaurant and a beauty parlour in The Golden Compass, as an ocean liner in the 2008 film of Brideshead Revisited, and as the ‘Zig Zag Club’ in legendary Madonna-Sean Penn turkey, Shanghai Surprise.
+The glamorously deco hotel appears in two Neil Jordan films – Mona Lisa and his adaptation of Graham Greene’s The End Of The Affair – as well as appearing as a 'Parisian' department store in The Danish Girl, a restaurant and a beauty parlour in The Golden Compass, as an ocean liner in the 2008 film of Brideshead Revisited, and as the ‘Zig Zag Club’ in legendary Madonna-Sean Penn turkey, Shanghai Surprise.

 The boxing match he’s attending, by the way, was filmed on a studio set.

 Sharp-suited Freddie Mays, the ‘Butcher of Mayfair’ (David Thewlis), lives in Shakespeare Tower, one of the three high-rises forming the Barbican complex, Silk Street, EC2, until he’s ousted by his young nemesis.
 Apart from gangster penthouses, the complex also houses the largest multi-arts complex in Europe, with theatres, concert hall, and cinema.